-- If two or more persons are presenting the same work together on the same event, they are counted as one person concerning the funding.
+- If two or more persons are presenting the same work together in the same event, they are counted as one person concerning the funding.

 - If the fund is not exhausted till the end of the year, the remaining amount will be split among the fund’s recipients.

-- There is no entitlement to receive a funding.
+- There is no entitlement to receive funding.

-- Application must be submitted before the journey takes place
+- The application must be submitted before the journey takes place

 - Abstract of the work must be sent together with the application

-- An Austrian bank account is required in order that a payment can be processed.
+- An Austrian bank account is required so that a payment can be processed.
 Alternatively, the payment can also be in cash.